JV-conseil-Internet-Consulting/django-azure-active-directory-signin/README.md

 ## Description

-`django-azure-active-directory-signin` is a Django app which wraps the great [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-python) package to enable authentication against Microsoft's Azure Active Directory in Django projects.
+`django-azure-active-directory-signin` is a Django app which wraps [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-python) package to enable sign in with Microsoft's Azure Active Directory (OAuth 2.0 and OpenID Connect) in Django projects.

 ![Sign-in users to your Django Web app with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/media/quickstart-v2-python-webapp/python-quickstart.svg)